inform-us/requirements_specifications/informus/rules/Sedation (RASS).md

 [SEDATION_user interface sequence .pdf](https://github.com/inform-us/requirements_specifications/files/15480198/SEDATION_user.interface.sequence.pdf)

 ## ELIGIBILITY
 1. Patient (i) on mandatory mechanical ventilation AND (ii) receiving sedative drugs within the last 6 hours

+   (i)
-2. If O2 delivery is endotrachael tube or tracheostomy, patient is on mandatory mechanical ventilation
+3. If O2 delivery is endotrachael tube or tracheostomy, patient is on mandatory mechanical ventilation
-3. If ventmode is CPAP/PS...., patient is on mandatory mechanical ventilation
+4. If ventmode is CPAP/PS...., patient is on mandatory mechanical ventilation
-4.
+5. Note in code we seem to be missing the step of classifying what is mandatory ventilation and what is not. we think ventmode set flowsheet.
+6. (ii)
+7. if sedative volume flowsheet is any number (any charted volume), then the patient is sedated.
+If sedation volume flowsheet is NaN, then patient is not sedated. *note this should be backfilled from 4 hours and looks like current code it isn't*

 ## Validity (time window) Rules:
 1. O2 delivery device only valid if o2delivery_dt documented within last 6 hours of epoch
 2. This is double checked with ventmode flowsheet